December 28, 2025

 English: The First Truly Global Language (19th Century–Present)

 English represents a unique phenomenon in human history.
 No language has ever achieved such a level of spread and influence.
-According to Ethnologue, in 2024 approximately 1.5 billion people speak English, yet native speakers number only about 380 million (roughly 25%).
-For every native English speaker, there are five people who learned it as a second language.
+According to Ethnologue, English is spoken by well over a billion people — yet the majority learned it as a second language rather than from birth.
+For every native English speaker, there are several more people who acquired it deliberately.

 How English Became Global